zacharykeyes/E-Paper-Love-Note/README.md

 ## Case

 This was one of the areas that I was more comfortable in at the beginning of this project.
+I used OnShape a free CAD software with tons of video tutorials online.